-- Eat 3 small meals and 3 snacks each day. - Eat protein-rich foods (meat, fish, eggs, dairy/non dairy alternatives, tofu, nuts, Greek yogurt, etc.). - Consider taking a nutritional supplement to prevent weight loss before surgery.
+- Eat 3 small meals and 3 snacks each day. - Eat protein-rich foods (meat, fish, eggs, dairy, tofu, nuts, Greek yogurt, etc.). - Consider taking a nutritional supplement to prevent weight loss before surgery.

 For more information about what to expect before your surgery, read the Preparing for Your Surgery and Admission at The Ottawa Hospital patient education booklet.
-Ask your health care team for a copy if you have not received one.
+Ask you healthcare team for a copy if you have not received one.